 Design a simple scene, and then plan how to illustrate it with coloured LEDs.
 Keep it simple, don’t use too many LEDs; less than 6 to begin with.
 Every LED introduces 2 wires that need to be connected, and the wiring can quickly get complicated.
 Think about how to group LEDs together.
 All LEDs connected to the same pin will have the same behaviour.
 LEDs that operate together (connected to a single pin) should all be wired in parallel.
 This means they will all be equally bright when switched on.

 Decorate the tile lid based on your earlier design.
 Felt works well, as does coloured paper and pens to create the design.
 If you use any wet materials, its essential that you allow sufficient time for them to completely dry, also avoid using conductive materials like tin foil.
 Should any bare wires accidentally touch there is the possibility of creating short circuits and creating a fire hazard.

 Draw a diagram of the wiring in your circuits.
 The LEDs in my examples are already pre-wired with a resistor to protect the LED, and with a red (positive) and black (ground) connecting wires.
 A cheaper alternative would be to purchase LEDs and resistors - but the resulting circuit needs to be suitably insulated to avoid short circuits and being a fire hazard.

-You are now ready to download the webserver software onto the Feather Huzzah, see the section Hardware & Software about how to do this.
-Once software is on the Huzzah, you are then ready to use the ScratchX extension to control the tile.
+You are now ready to download the webserver software onto the NodeMCU, see the section Hardware & Software about how to do this.
+Once software is on the NodeMCU, you are then ready to use the ScratchX extension to control the tile.